Gluten-Free Carrot Oat Muffins

 See the recipe card below for full instructions.

-- Whisk the coconut oil, coconut sugar and eggs vigorously until frothy, then whisk in the almond milk and vanilla extract.
+- Whisk the coconut oil, coconut sugar, and eggs until frothy, then whisk in the almond milk and vanilla extract.

-- Add the oat flour, baking powder, spices, baking soda and salt, and whisk until no lumps remain.
+- Add the oat flour, baking powder, spices, baking soda, and salt.
+Whisk until no lumps remain.

 - Fold in the grated carrot and coconut until well incorporated.

 Yes!
-You may freeze these carrot oatmeal muffins for up to 3 months.
+You may freeze these muffins for up to 3 months.
 To thaw, place them in the refrigerator overnight.
 Reheat in the microwave for 10-15 seconds before serving if desired.

 Recipe notes